felipeDamasceno/DataSkills/README.md

 This project secondary goal is to serve as a project portfolio.
 Below I have the steps done in this project and tools used:

 1. Creation of database and tables on MySQL to store the job descriptions and tools requested in the descriptions.
-I also manually inserted into a table the tools to be searched inside the descriptions (sql scripts and diagram files in the MySQL DB folder).
+I also manually inserted into a table the tools to be searched inside the descriptions (sql scripts and diagram file in the MySQL DB folder).

 ![DB Diagram](db_diagram.png)